2002 Major League Baseball postseason: (AL4) Anaheim Angels vs. (NL4) San Francisco Giants

 This was the first of six consecutive World Series to feature at least one Wild Card team.
 This was the first to feature two Wild Card teams, a phenomenon that would repeat twice since - in 2014 - another World Series that featured the Giants, and 2023.

-This was the first all-California World Series since 1989 and the last to feature two teams from the same state.
+This was the fourth all-California World Series (1974, 1988, 1989) and the last to feature two teams from the same state.
 It was also the third World Series between the San Francisco Bay Area and the Greater Los Angeles area (1974, 1988).
-The Angels defeated the Giants in seven games to win their first (and only) title in franchise history.
+In what is considered to be one of the greatest World Series ever played, the Angels defeated the Giants in seven games to win their first (and only) title in franchise history.

 The Giants stole Game 1 on the road thanks to home runs from Barry Bonds, Reggie Sanders, and J.T.
 Snow.
 In Game 2, the Angels prevailed in a massive back-and-forth slugfest by an 11–10 score to even the series headed to San Francisco.
 In Game 3, the Angels blew out the Giants to go up 2–1 in the series as Ramón Ortiz got the best of Liván Hernández.
 In Game 4, the Angels lead 3-0 after the fourth inning, but the Giants put up four unanswered runs to even the series.
 In Game 5, the Giants embarrassed the Angels in a 16–4 blowout to take a 3-2 series lead headed back to Anaheim, now one win away from their first title in 48 years.

 Game 6 became famous for a late rally by the Angels - the Giants jumped out to a 5-0 lead going into the bottom of the seventh, where the Angels cut their lead to two thanks to a three-run homer by Scott Spiezio.
 Then in the bottom of the eighth, with the Giants six outs away from the championship, the Angels put up three more unanswered runs to take the lead for good, capped off by a two-run RBI double from Troy Glaus, and they never looked back.
 The Angels’ comeback from five runs down set a World Series record for the largest comeback in an elimination game.

 In Game 7, with the game tied after two innings, the Angels took the lead for good with a three-run RBI double from Garret Anderson in the bottom of the third, and the strong Angels bullpen led by closer Troy Percival closed out the series in the top of the ninth despite putting two runners on base.
-The Angels made MLB history in Game 7 as John Lackey became the first rookie pitcher to win a World Series Game 7 since 1909.
+The Angels made MLB history in Game 7 as John Lackey became the first rookie pitcher to win a World Series Game 7 since Babe Adams did so in 1909.
+This was the first Game 7 ever won by the Angels in franchise history.